ryjones/h1/policy.md

-**NOTE:** None of the web sites run by The Linux Foundation or by Hyperledger are eligible for the bounty.
+**NOTE:** None of the web sites run by The Linux Foundation or by the Hyperledger Foundation are eligible for the bounty.
 That means only the code *in* the Hyperledger Fabric codebase is eligible for the bounty.
 Everything else, including our websites, are *not* in scope (e.g. JIRA, Gerrit, Rocket.Chat, homepage, and wiki).

 **UPDATE:** We now have a free online course that covers all of the details of setting up a Hyperledger Fabric test network for analysis.
 The link to the course is: https://courses.edx.org/courses/course-v1:LinuxFoundationX+LFS171x+3T2017/course/